-Fantasy Football Hub are delighted to have partnered with FanTeam ahead of their Euro 2020 record-breaking guaranteed fantasy football prize-pool of a staggering £1,000,000.
-To register and test your FPL skills to challenge the first prize of a life-changing £200,000 click here or on the banner below.
+Fantasy Football Hub are delighted to have partnered with FanTeam ahead of their Premier League record-breaking guaranteed fantasy football prize-pool of a staggering £1,000,000.
+To register and test your FPL skills to challenge the first prize of a life-changing £200,000 click here.

 FanTeam Beginner’s Guide

 Want to know how to play Fanteam and find out what all the fuss is about?
 You’ve come to the right place.